diggsweden/open-source-project-template/README.md

 ## Maintainers

-Governance of the project is currently handled by the collaboration of:
+General Governance of the project is currently handled by the collaboration of:

 asom (arbetsgruppen för samordning av mjukvara) and Digg's Open Source Guild

-It will be further clearified in the future (see [future versions](#roadmap))
+For information about the current individual or team maintainers, see [CODEOWNERS](CODEOWNERS).

 ## Credits and References